flimflam-austin/hugo-cms-test/content/quick_reads/20180417-18-04-17-taxes/index.md

       high vs. 62% year ago & 72% in ’16.
     _key: card-3-81421f2a-eaa4-47ca-b9b2-ea9e7171dd4e
   - order: 3
+    useCheckmark: false
     body: >-
       ## The Case for More Taxes

-      > “In your average social democratic European country, you **pay more taxes**, but you also **get a lot in return: universal health coverage, free child care, generous paid family leave, & free college**, for example … there are things you just don’t have to worry about, **things that keep us Americans up nights**.”
+      > “In your average social democratic European country, you**pay more taxes**, but you also**get a lot in return: universal health coverage, free child care, generous paid family leave, & free college**, for example … there are things you just don’t have to worry about,**things that keep us Americans up nights**.”